JustBru00/EpicMapLoader/README.md

 # EpicMapLoader

-A plugin that attempts to download a minecraft map and load it into the server using Multiverse.
+A plugin that manages different maps.
+It can download a map from a direct download link and unzip and identify the correct folder.
+(Detects nested folders in a zipped file.)
+Allows the user to reload the same map again.